Verizon Vikings Training Camp will look entirely different this year because of the guidelines and restrictions in place due to the COVID-19 pandemic.

 "I always dreaded it," Allen told Henderson candidly.
 "Training camp was always a process.
 I had methodical things I wanted to work on day-in and day-out, and you just had to try to get your mind right for the grind of, honestly, tedious [work]."

-Look back on some of Jared Allen's best moments from his six years as a Viking.
-He was recently named in the 25 Modern-Era Player Semifinalists for the Pro Football Hall of Fame Class of 2021.
+Look back on some of Jared Allen's best moments as a Viking.
+He was named one of 15 Modern-Era Player Finalists for the Pro Football Hall of Fame's Class of 2021.

 Pat Williams continued to live up to his boisterous reputation.